 Leading and Exploring Through Accountability and Development (LEAD) is a transformative program that recognizes the power of collective intelligence in driving change.
 By tapping into the experience of child welfare and youth justice leaders, this evidence-informed training builds on existing leadership knowledge and skills through a structured framework of competencies.

 Who Should Attend?

-- Leading a program or a multi-disciplinary team.
+- Lead a program or multi-disciplinary team.

-- Committed to advancing equity, anti-racism, diversity, and inclusion.
+- Promote equity, anti-racism, diversity, and inclusion.

-- Strengthen leadership knowledge, skills, & abilities.
+- Strengthen leadership knowledge, skills, and abilities.

-- Create system, organizational, & community change.
+- Opportunity to create system, organizational, and community change.